SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 2. Create a new *Multi-Environment* subaccount with the name `PoetrySlamsMTSubscriber1` (you can use any naming pattern for additional subaccounts to serve additional customers).
 3. As a provider, choose *Amazon Web Services (AWS)*.

+### Subscribe to and Launch the SAP BTP Multi-Tenant Application

+To provision the application on an SAP BTP consumer subaccount for a specific customer, subscribe to the application:
+1. In the SAP BTP cockpit of the consumer subaccount, navigate to *Instances and Subscriptions*.
+2. Create a subscription to *Poetry Slam Manager* with service plan *default*.
+This is your own multi-tenant SAP BTP application that you've just created.
+3. To launch the *Poetry Slam Manager* application, choose *Go to Application* once the application status is *Subscribed*.

 ### Entitle and Subscribe to SAP Build Work Zone Application

 1. In the newly created SAP BTP cockpit consumer subaccount, open *Entitlements* and assign *SAP Build Work Zone* with